How to Choose Your Best Disneyland Ticket

 Park Hopping is easy at Disneyland Resort

-Park Hopping is easy at Disneyland.
-You will have to make your own decision about whether purchasing the Park Hopper add-on is worth it for you.
-Whatever you decide, we do want to point out that Disneyland Park and Disney California Adventure Park are very close to one another.
-They are so close that you can see the entrance for one from the other (they are divided only by the Esplanade).
+Park Hopping at Disneyland Resort is a different experience than Park Hopping at Walt Disney World.
 You will not have to go through security again while switching parks.
 Unless the parks are particularly crowded during your visit, switching from one to the other is generally quick and easy.
 Park hopping does require an extra cost, but it does not take much extra time.

 Park Hopping can affect the value of a Lightning Lane Multi Pass and vice versa.